smoeding/puppet-insserv_override/README.md

 ## Module description

 The `init.d` boot process uses a dependency based order to start and stop services.
-Chapter 20 of the Linux Standard Base Core Specification 3.1 defines what needs to be in a compliant Init Script.
-The Init Script for a service should include the necessary settings (e.g. the runlevels where the service should start) to sucessfully start and stop the service.
-An override mechanism is available to allow local variations without modifying the provided script.
+Chapter 20 of the Linux Standard Base Core Specification 3.1 defines the format of a compliant Init Script.
+The Init Script for a service should include the necessary settings (e.g. the runlevels) to sucessfully start and stop the service.
+An override mechanism is available to allow local variations without modifying the distributed scripts.
 This requires the creation of files in the `/etc/insserv/overrides` directory.
 This module provides a way to manage these files in your environment.

 ## Setup